Bridget Cooke, Co-Founder and Executive Director

 Megan Eatough, Communications/Volunteer Coordinator

-Hailing from Wisconsin, Megan traversed the Oregon trail in winter and joined Adelante Mujeres in February of 2015.
-Megan holds a B.A. in Journalism and Mass Communication and a B.A. in Spanish, both from the University of Iowa.
+Hailing from Wisconsin, Megan and her cat traversed the Oregon trail through a harsh midwestern winter and joined Adelante Mujeres in February of 2015.
+Megan holds a B.A. in Journalism and Mass Communication and a B.A. in Spanish, both from the University of Iowa, and brings five years of small business marketing experience.
 As part of her studies, Megan spent a semester in Lima, Peru as a student at La Pontificia Católica del Perú and volunteer at La Casa de Panchita.

 Linda K. Williams, SVP Encore Fellow, Human Resources